KamranHussain05/StatScanner/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Release 1 built natively for IOS
+- [x] Release 1 - Built natively for iOS with local datasets synced across your devices through iCloud
-- [ ] Release 2 built natively for Android
+- [ ] Release 2 - New machine learning models that can be trained on imported data with the ability to make inferences
-- [ ] Custom Project Files with ability to share projects via link and allow for embedded interactive graphs in presentations
+- [ ] Release 3 - Dataset sharing ability and collaboration features
+- [ ] Release 4 - Native Android App featuring the same functionality as version 1.0
+- [ ] Release 5 - Cross platform sharing between iOS and Android devices

 See the [open issues](https://github.com/KamranHussain05/StatsScanner/issues) for a full list of proposed features (and known issues).